Gadget structures in proofs of the Kochen-Specker theorem: -gadgets and the Kochen-Specker theorem

 In case $(ii)$, let $v$ be one of the vertices having the property that it belongs to exactly two maximum cliques, which we denote $Q_1, Q_2 \subset G_{\text{crit}}$.
 Again, deleting $v$ leads to a graph $G_{\text{crit}} \setminus v$ that is $\{0,1\}$-colorable.
 However, in any coloring $f$ of $G_{\text{crit}} \setminus v$, it cannot be that a value $f(v_1)=1$ and a value $f(v_2)=1$ are simultaneously assigned to a vertex $v_1 \in Q_1 \setminus v$ and a vertex $v_2 \in Q_2 \setminus v$.
 This is again because if there was such a coloring $f$, then one could obtain a valid coloring for $G_{\text{crit}}$ by defining $f(v) = 0$, in contradiction with the criticality of $G_{\text{crit}}$.
 Choose $v_1 \in Q_1 \setminus v$ and $v_2 \in Q_2 \setminus v$ such that $v_1$ and $v_2$ are not adjacent.
 Two such vertices must exist.
 Indeed, if all vertices $Q_1 \setminus v$ where adjacent to all vertices of $Q_2 \setminus v$, then the maximum clique size would be strictly greater than $\omega(G_\text{crit})$.
 Therefore, we have that $G_{\text{crit}} \setminus v$ is the required $01$-gadget with $v_1, v_2$ the distinguished vertices.

 Finally, we consider the case $(iii)$ where each vertex in $G_{\text{crit}}$ belongs to at least three maximum cliques.
-In this case, we cannot proceed as above where we remove a certain vertex $v$ and pick vertices from two maximal cliques containing $v$, because we can no longer guarantee that these two vertices cannot simultaneously be assigned the value 1 (we can only guarantee that a certain $t$-uple of vertices, each one picked from the $t$ maximum cliques to which $v$ belongs, cannot all simultaneously be assigned the value 1).
+In this case, we cannot proceed as above where we remove a certain vertex $v$ and pick vertices from two maximal cliques containing $v$, because we can no longer guarantee that these two vertices cannot simultaneously be assigned the value 1 (we can only guarantee that a certain $t$-uple of vertices, each one picked from the $t$ maximum cliques to which $v$ belongs, cannot all simultaneously be assigned the value 1, which may be thought of as a generalization of the $01$-gadget property to $t$ distinguished vertices in place of two).
 Instead, we proceed as follows.
 We start by deleting edges of $G_{\text{crit}}$ one at a time, to construct a new graph $G'_{\text{crit}}$ that is edge-critical.
 By edge-critical, we mean, similarly to the construction above, that $G'_{\text{crit}}$ is not $\{0,1\}$-colorable, but any graph obtained from it by deleting a supplementary edge (and thus also by deleting a supplementary vertex) does admit a $\{0,1\}$-coloring.
-As above, we are able to preserve the maximum clique size in the process, i.e., $\omega(G'_{\text{crit}}) = \omega(G_{\text{crit}})=\omega(G_\text{KS}))$ and $G'_{\text{crit}}$ is still a KS graph admitting an orthogonal representation in dimension $d=\omega(G'_{\text{crit}})$.
+As above, we are able to preserve the maximum clique size in the process, i.e., $\omega(G'_{\text{crit}}) = \omega(G_{\text{crit}})=\omega(G_\text{KS})$, and $G'_{\text{crit}}$ is still a non-$\{0,1\}$-colorable KS graph.